-Title Source Date Pages Notes SEC to Hold Cybersecurity Roundtable Securities and Exchange Commission February 14, 2014 N/A The SEC announced that it will host a roundtable to discuss cybersecurity, the issues and challenges it raises for market participants and public companies, and how they are addressing those concerns.
-The roundtable will be held at the SEC's Washington, DC, headquarters on March 26 and will be open to the public and webcast live on the SEC's website.
-Information or the agenda and participants will be published in the coming weeks.
-The Critical Infrastructure Cyber Community C 3 Voluntary Program DHS February 12, 2014 N/A The C 3 Voluntary Program will serve as a point of contact and customer relationship manager to assist organizations with Framework use and guide interested organizations and sectors to DHS and other public and private-sector resources to support use of the Cybersecurity Framework.
-The Federal Government's Track Record on Cybersecurity and Critical Infrastructure Sen. Homeland Security and Governmental Affairs Committee (Minority Staff) February 4, 2013 19 Since 2006, the federal government has spent at least \$65 billion on securing its computers and networks, according to an estimate by the Congressional Research Service.
+Title Source Date Pages Notes SEC to Hold Cybersecurity Roundtable SEC February 14, 2014 N/A The SEC announced it will host a roundtable to discuss cybersecurity, the issues and challenges cybersecurity raises for market participants and public companies, and how they are addressing those concerns.
+The roundtable was held at the SEC's Washington, DC, headquarters on March 26, 2014, and was open to the public and webcast live on the SEC's website.
+The Critical Infrastructure Cyber Community C 3 Voluntary Program DHS February 12, 2014 N/A The C3 Voluntary Program will serve as a point of contact and a customer relationship manager to assist organizations with using the Cybersecurity Framework and guide interested organizations and sectors to DHS and other public and private-sector resources to support use of the framework.
+The Federal Government's Track Record on Cybersecurity and Critical Infrastructure Senate Homeland Security and Governmental Affairs Committee (Minority Staff) February 4, 2013 19 Since 2006, the federal government has spent at least \$65 billion on securing its computers and networks, according to an estimate by the Congressional Research Service.
 NIST, the government's official body for setting cybersecurity standards, has produced thousands of pages of precise guidance on every significant aspect of IT security.
-And yet agencies-even agencies with responsibilities for critical infrastructure, or vast repositories of sensitive data-continue to leave themselves vulnerable, often by failing to take the most basic steps towards securing their systems and information.
+And yet agencies-even agencies with responsibilities for critical infrastructure or vast repositories of sensitive data-continue to leave themselves vulnerable, often by failing to take the most basic steps toward securing their systems and information.
 Improving Cybersecurity and Resilience through Acquisition General Services Administration (GSA) and the Department of Defense January 23, 2014 24 The DOD and GSA jointly released a report announcing six planned reforms to improve the cybersecurity and resilience of the Federal Acquisition System.
 The report provides a path forward to aligning federal cybersecurity risk management and acquisition processes.
 It provides strategic recommendations for addressing relevant issues, suggests how challenges might be resolved, and identifies important considerations for the implementation of the recommendations.
 The Department of Energy's July 2013 Cyber Security Breach DOE Inspector General December 2013 28 The report states nearly eight times as many current and former Energy Department staff members were affected by a July computer hack than was previously estimated, according to the agency's inspector general.
 In August, DOE estimated that the hack affected roughly 14,000 current and former staff, leaking personally identifiable information such as Social Security numbers, birthdays, and banking information.
 But the breach apparently affected more than 104,000 people.